TTheHolyOne/holyunblocked/readme.md

 ## How to use
 If you want to use it without caring if GoGuardian can see it..<br/>
-1. Just go to my website: [HolyUnblocked](https://holyunblocked.ttheholyone.repl.co/) Shows as unsecure and tab cloaker broken<br/>
+1. Just go to my website: [HolyUnblocked](https://holyunblocked.ttheholyone.repl.co/) Shows as insecure and tab cloaker broken<br/>
 2. Or this domain: [HolyUnblocked#2](https://holymods.dev/holyunblocked/index.html) Working<br/>
 3. Or this one: [HolyUnblocked#3](https://holyunblocker.ttheholyone.repl.co) Working<br/>
 4. Read below to learn how to make this run locally so it cant be blocked if all of these are blocked!